ros-misc-utilities/ffmpeg_image_transport/README.md

 # ROS2 image transport for ffmpeg/libav

-This ROS2 image transport plugin supports encoding/decoding with the FFMpeg library, for example encoding h264 and h265 or HEVC, using Nvidia or other hardware acceleration when available.
+This ROS2 image transport plugin supports encoding/decoding with the FFMpeg library, for example encoding h264 and h265/hevc, using Nvidia or other hardware acceleration when available.

 The publisher plugin of the transport produces